mpv-player/mpv/DOCS/compatibility.rst

 (which include Lua scripts, libmpv, and the JSON IPC).
 As such, they constitute a large part of the user interface and APIs.

-All incompatible changes to this must be declared in interface-changes.rst.
+All incompatible changes to this must be declared in interface-changes.rst, which include the types of changes, the impact of these changes, and suggested actions to address such impact so that the incompatibility is alleviated.
 (This may also list compatible additions, but it's not a requirement.)

 Degrees of importance and compatibility preservation